telerik/maui-docs/upgrade/overview.md

 You can use a [manual installation approach]({%slug installation-approaches%}#manually-using-assembly-references) for referencing the required Telerik UI for .NET MAUI assemblies into your solution.
 In this case, to upgrade the components to a newer version, you need to replace the assemblies with the assemblies from the latest released version of Telerik .NET MAUI.

-> If you have installed the trial version of Telerik UI for .NET MAUI and want to install the commercial version, you have to remove the trial version first.

 ## Upgrade from Trial to Commercial

-If you have purchased a license and you need to migrate from the trial package to the licensed commercial version of the product:
+If you have purchased a license and you need to migrate from the trial package to the licensed commercial version do the following steps:

+***Using Assemblies**

+1. Make sure you have removed the trial version first.

+1. Install the commercial version.

+1. Replace the references in the project.

+1. Clean the solution.

+1. Delete the `bin` and `obj` folders where packages and assemblies may be cached.

+1. Re-build your project.

+1. Run the application.

+**Usign the Telerik NuGet Feed**

 1. Make sure that you have a NuGet feed source with the version you want to upgrade to.
 This is usually the Telerik NuGet Feed (on [Windows]({%slug telerik-nuget-server%}) or [MacOS]({%slug telerik-nuget-server-mac%})), but you can also use a local feed from the [MSI installer]({%slug maui-getting-started%}) or [PKG installer]({%slug install-pkg%}) or [ZIP archive]({%slug download-product-files%}).